 Open science is the movement to make scientific research, data and dissemination accessible to any one anywhere in the world.
-It is a cause I care about deeply, as such I practice in the open making all my code and manuscripts openly and freely available.
+It is a cause I care about deeply, and have made it my life’s work.
+As such I practice in the open making all my code and manuscripts openly and freely available.
 I have also written and have been a guest on a podcast discussing the importance of open science.
-You can read more about my open science projects below.
+I am also on Canadian Science Publishing Open Science Working Group.
+You can read more about my open science projects and watch some of the public talks I have given below:

-PREreview was born as a platform to facilitate the collaborative writing of preprint reviews produced from discussions at journal clubs (JCs).
+PREreview was born as a platform to facilitate the collaborative writing of preprint reviews produced from discussions at journal clubs.
 We wanted to make it easier for scientists around the world to run preprint JCs, develop their skills as reviewers, and share the insights of their discussions openly.
-JCs are a staple in academia: they facilitate scientists’ collective engagement with others’ discoveries, and provide ECRs with a forum to learn how to critically evaluate research.
-At PREreview we are co-opting JC to provide a means to give feedback on preprints and help train early career researchers in peer review.
+Journal clubs are a staple in academia: they facilitate scientists’ collective engagement with others’ discoveries, and provide early career researchers with a forum to learn how to critically evaluate research.
+PREreview is has now grown into a platform, resource center and convener.
+Since 2017 I have served on the Leadership Team of PREreview.

 Working in the open